kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 - Add a new aggregate to an existing project
 - Update dependencies in a project

-## 4) Creating a framework
+## Final Thoughts

-After an intense 12 month period, we had decommissioned the old platform, customers were happy, and the business was well on track to break even.
+After an intense 12 month period, we had decommissioned the old platform, customers were happy, and the organisation was well on track to break even.

+The business became more stable and hired more product managers and delivery managers.
+Instead of Tech Leads managing the relationship with stakeholders, there would be PMs and DMs.
+Counterintuitively this had a particularly negative effect on the relationship with stakeholders.
+They felt their pains stopped being heard, and they got unhappy.
+People started escalating complaints to their C level executives, and this became a board level issue.

+I might be wrong, and I accept my opinion is based only on my personal observation.
+I believe when Tech Leads were managing stakeholders, it worked so well because they used Domain-Driven Design.
+The business experts had their hands on the product when moving cards around the Event Storming board.
+They felt their voices were being heard.
+They could see what the big picture was and what part of it teams were working on.